Strong social-emotional skills have been found to impact children’s development and later success.

 After the original longitudinal data collection plan was disrupted by the COVID-19 pandemic in March 2020, researchers added a qualitative component consisting of semi-structured interviews with teachers focused on their perceptions of facilitators and barriers to social-emotional learning.

-During the interviews, teachers identified several barriers to social-emotional learning, including time constraints, parent engagement, language and staff support.
-They also noted challenges to supporting children exposed to adversity, such as structure and consistency, parent relationships and training.
+During the interviews, teachers identified several barriers to social-emotional learning, including time constraints, limited parent engagement, language differences and lack of staff support.
+They also noted protective factors in supporting children exposed to adversity, such as structure and consistency, parent relationships and training.

 Teachers reported additional challenges when Head Start classrooms reopened at 30% capacity in August 2020, including increased cleaning procedures and stressors on enrolled families.